kmlasharma/WildCards/README.md

 * Starting context:
    * You have completed the Lookup Drugs in Mock Data File step.
 * Testing Instructions:
+   * After looking up the drugs from the PML file in the Mock data file, the program will return the valid interactions for this set of drugs.
+   * For example, using the default files (test.pml and ddi.csv), coke and 7up will be an interaction because both are in the PML file and there is an entry in the csv file for these drugs.
-   * By doing the previous step, the DDIs in the default PML file will be outputted to the console.
+   * You can adjust the Interactions returned by changing the drugs in the DDI file or the PML file.
-* Custom Testing Instructions:
-    * When promted to enter PML file, enter the name of any PML file located in the /res/ directory.

-### ⏳ Report PML Construct Name-Clash
+### ✅ Report PML Construct Name-Clash

 * Status: **In Progress**
 * Starting context:
-   * TODO
+   * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * TODO: Planned for Iteration 6
+   * When prompted to enter a pml file, enter `sequence_clashes.pml`.
+   * The program will report that there is a PML Construct name clash for this PML file.
+   * This is because there is two sequences called 'Andy'.
+   * You can remove this error by changing one of the sequence names and rerunning this test, or recreate it by changing another pml to have clashing names within the same namespace.

-### ⏳ Report Use Of Task Construct
+### ✅ Report Use Of Task Construct

 * Status: **In Progress**
 * Starting context:
-   * TODO
+   * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * TODO: Planned for Iteration 7
+   * When prompted to enter a pml file, enter `subtasks.pml`.
+   * This feature has two tasks in it, so two tasks will be summarised on the screen.
+   * If you add/remove a task from this file, or indeed any other file, and re run this test, you will see the results reflecting that.

 ### ⏳ Identify Sequential DDIs